raiden-network/raiden/docs/index.rst

 Developing on Raiden?
 ~~~~~~~~~~~~~~~~~~~~~
-If you're looking for documentation relevant for building on to of Raiden:
+If you're looking for documentation relevant for building on top of Raiden:

     * Read the thorough guide to :doc:`get started with the Raiden API <api_walkthrough>`.
     * Checkout the complete :doc:`API documentation <rest_api>`.

 Contributing to Raiden?
 ~~~~~~~~~~~~~~~~~~~~~~~
-If you're looking for a more in depth understanding of Raiden and is interested in contributing:
+If you're looking for a more in depth understanding of Raiden and are interested in contributing:

     * Take a look at the :doc:`onboarding guide <onboarding>`.
     * Check out the code in our `Github repository <https://github.com/raiden-network/raiden>`_.